 Jamaican moss and Irish moss share a lot of the same applications.
 Their main differences are in how they look and where they grow in the ocean.

 Irish moss has been relied upon for centuries as a source of nourishment.
 Today, scientific studies have found that the organic Irish moss may have myriad benefits for health and wellness:

 - Vitamin-rich – Packed with nutrients (vitamins E, K, A, and F, plus potassium, to name a few), Irish moss is a dietary supplement that can deliver much needed nourishment to your body.

-- May Support The Immune System – Due to its high potassium chloride content, scientists have theorized that Irish moss may have antibacterial and antiviral qualities to support immune system health.
+- May Support The Immune System – Due to its high potassium chloride content, scientists have theorized that Irish moss may have qualities to support immune system health.

 - Nourishment for Skin – A common ingredient in skincare products, Irish moss is thought to have the health benefit of moisturizing and balancing properties when applied topically.